kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.7   Payload determination.

-A payload determination is required for a launch license unless the proposed payload is exempt from payload review under §415.53 of this part.
+A payload determination is required for a launch license unless the proposed payload is exempt from payload review under [[Volume 4/C Licensing/0415 Launch license.md#§415.53   Payloads not subject to review.|§415.53]] of this part.
 The FAA conducts a payload review, as described in subpart D of this part, to make the determination.
 Either a launch license applicant or a payload owner or operator may request a review of its proposed payload using the application procedures contained in part 413 of this subchapter.
 Upon receipt of an application, the FAA may conduct a payload review independently of a launch license application.

 ### §415.8   Human space flight.

-To obtain a launch license, an applicant proposing to conduct a launch with flight crew or a space flight participant on board must demonstrate compliance with §§460.5, 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.
+To obtain a launch license, an applicant proposing to conduct a launch with flight crew or a space flight participant on board must demonstrate compliance with §[[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§460.5]], 460.7, 460.11, 460.13, 460.15, 460.17, 460.51 and 460.53 of this subchapter.

 \[Doc.
 No. FAA-2005-23449, 71 FR 75632, Dec.
 15, 2006\]